HarshitTarsariya/136-Harshit-Tarsariya/README.md

 # 136-Harshit-Tarsariya

-* Getting started with Numpy, Pandas and nltk libraries and preprocessing text datasets.
+* Getting started with Numpy, Pandas, NLTK libraries and preprocessing text datasets.

 * Preprocessing on datasets